smartdatalake/HMiner/README.md

 ##### Example Input Files

 All methods use the same format of input files.
 Examples of input files can be found in the `./data/` folder.
-Three sample datasets are included: (a) a synthetic dataset in the folder `./data/synthetic_data/`, (b) a sparse sample of the DBLP dataset from AMiner (folder `./data/DBLP_sample_sparse/`) and (c) a denser sample from the same DBLP dataset (folder `./DBLP_sample_dense/`).
+Two sample datasets are included: (a) a subset of the GDELT dataset  `./data/GDELT/`, (b) a subset of the DBLP dataset from AMiner (folder `./data/DBLP_subset/`).

 ##### Example Query File

-An example query can be found in `data/DBLP_sample_dense/query.txt`
+An example query can be found in `data/DBLP_subset/query.txt`

 #### Clone & Build